It’s the eternal question: Can I recycle expanded polystyrene (commonly known by the brand name Styrofoam)?

 - Large volume: Working with a recycling company for pick-up service is best if your business receives mass amounts of EPS.
 Company requirements for storage and equipment vary, but it’s typical for storage containers to remain outdoors in a bin where EPS is kept clean, dry, and unexposed to the elements.
 It is wise to check with the company to see how they accept EPS, whether it be stacked, bagged, bailed, or condensed.

 - On-site (for industry): If your business routinely deals with large pieces of EPS, look for devices from companies like RecycleTech or StyroMelt that reduce the volume of EPS for large-scale recycling.

 As more governments consider EPS ban legislation and businesses phase out EPS foam packaging, you’ll likely start seeing alternatives.
 You can already find food packaging made from bamboo, cornstarch, mushrooms, and peat plastic, not to mention plantable packaging.

-If costs dictate that you continue to use EPS, try to purchase EPS made of recycled content.
+If costs dictate that you continue to use expanded polystyrene, try to purchase EPS made of recycled content.
 Usually, packing peanuts that are green in color are made of a high percentage of recycled content.
 So, if you ship a lot of material, spring for the off-white color EPS for your packages.

 Editor’s note: Previously published on March 9, 2014, this article was updated in June 2018 by Earth911 writer Trey Granger.